Hepatitis B vaccine: Medical uses

 In the United States vaccination is recommended for nearly all babies at birth.
 Many countries routinely vaccinate infants against hepatitis B. In countries with high rates of hepatitis B infection, vaccination of newborns has not only reduced the risk of infection but has also led to a marked reduction in liver cancer.
 This was reported in Taiwan where the implementation of a nationwide hepatitis B vaccination program in 1984 was associated with a decline in the incidence of childhood hepatocellular carcinoma.

-In the UK, as well as being given to all babies at birth, the vaccine is also offered to people in various categories at higher risk, including men who have sex with men (MSM), usually as part of a sexual health check-up.
-A similar situation is in operation in Ireland.
+In the United Kingdom, the vaccine is given to all babies at birth and is also offered to people in various categories at higher risk, including men who have sex with men.

 In many areas, vaccination against hepatitis B is also required for all health-care and laboratory staff.
-Both types of the vaccine, the plasma-derived vaccine (PDV) and recombinant vaccine (RV), seems to be able to elicit similar protective anti-HBs levels.
+Both types of the vaccine, the plasma-derived vaccine and the recombinant vaccine, seem to be able to elicit similar protective anti-HBs levels.

-The US Centers for Disease Control and Prevention (CDC) issued recommendations for vaccination against hepatitis B among patients with diabetes mellitus.
-The World Health Organization (WHO) recommends a pentavalent vaccine, combining vaccines against diphtheria, tetanus, pertussis and Haemophilus influenzae type B with the vaccine against hepatitis B. There is not yet sufficient evidence on how effective this pentavalent vaccine is compared to the individual vaccines.
-A pentavalent vaccine combining vaccines against diphtheria, tetanus, pertussis, hepatitis B, and poliomyelitis is approved in the U.S. and is recommended by the Advisory Committee on Immunization Practices (ACIP).
+The US Centers for Disease Control and Prevention (CDC) issued recommendations for vaccination against hepatitis B among people with diabetes.
+The World Health Organization (WHO) recommends a pentavalent vaccine, combining vaccines against diphtheria, tetanus, pertussis and Haemophilus influenzae type B with the vaccine against hepatitis B. There is not sufficient evidence on how effective this pentavalent vaccine is compared to the individual vaccines.
+A pentavalent vaccine combining vaccines against diphtheria, tetanus, pertussis, hepatitis B, and poliomyelitis is approved in the US and is recommended by the Advisory Committee on Immunization Practices.

-Hepatitis B vaccination, hepatitis B immunoglobulin, and the combination of hepatitis B vaccine plus hepatitis B immunoglobulin, are all considered as preventive for babies born to mothers infected with hepatitis B virus (HBV).
+Hepatitis B vaccination, hepatitis B immunoglobulin, and the combination of hepatitis B vaccine plus hepatitis B immunoglobulin, are all considered as preventive for babies born to mothers infected with hepatitis B virus.
 The combination is superior for protecting these infants.
 The effectiveness of being vaccinated during pregnancy to prevent vertical transmission of hepatitis B to infants has not been studied.
 Hepatitis B immunoglobulin before birth has not been well studied.